pkhaan/BSc-Thesis/README.md

         }
 ```

-#### Trowbridge-Reitz Distribution Function $(D_{GGX})$
+#### Trowbridge-Reitz Distribution Function
-The Trowbridge-Reitz distribution function, also known as a variant of the \textbf{Beckmann-Spizzichino} distribution function, is a mathematical function used in the Cook-Torrance lighting model to describe the distribution of microfacets on a rough surface.
+The Trowbridge-Reitz distribution function $(D_{GGX})$, also known as a variant of the \textbf{Beckmann-Spizzichino} distribution function, is a mathematical function used in the Cook-Torrance lighting model to describe the distribution of microfacets on a rough surface.
 It determines the probability density of the surface normals of these microfacets.
 The normalized form of the distribution is as follows:
 $$D(\omega_h) = \frac{1}{\pi a_xa_y\cos^4\theta_h(1+\tan^2\theta_h(\frac{\cos^2\phi_x}{a^2_x}+\frac{\sin^2\phi_h}{a^2_y}))^2}$$
 where $\omega_h$ is the differential area of microfacets with the surface normal.
 In comparison to the Beckmann–Spizzichino model, Trowbridge–Reitz has higher tails—it falls off to zero more slowly for directions far from the surface normal.
 This characteristic matches the properties of many real-world surfaces well.
 ```GLSL